aniou/of816/platforms/C256/README.md

 Originally forth code was loaded at ``$3a:0000`` (in place of BASIC) and was started automatically after upload.
-Now is required to call it directly by issuing ``call 65536`` or ``call &H10000`` commands or - on FMX/U+ machines
-- by using `forth-debug.hex` binary.
+Now is required to call it directly by issuing ``call 65536`` or ``call &H10000`` commands or - on FMX/U+ machines by using `forth-debug.hex` binary: in that case start should be automatic, in place of BASIC.

 ### On FoenixIDE